ajrcarey/pdfium-render/README.md

 At the time of writing, the WASM builds at <https://github.com/bblanchon/pdfium-binaries/releases>
 are compiled with a non-growable WASM heap memory allocator.
-This means that attempting to open a PDF document longer than just a few pages will result in a unrecoverable out of memory error.
+This means that attempting to open a PDF document longer than just a few pages will result in an unrecoverable out of memory error.
 The WASM builds at <https://github.com/paulocoutinhox/pdfium-lib/releases> are recommended as they do not have this problem.